 The theatre was renamed in honor of British Actor John Gielgud in 1994, and taken over by Delfont Mackintosh Theatres in 2006.
 It has seen performances and musicals like All’s Well That Ends Well, Equus, and Strangers on a Train.
 Following a balcony collapse at the Apollo Theatre, the National Theatre's The Curious Incident of the Dog in the Night-Time transferred to the Gielgud Theatre in 2014, where it continued to play until June 2017.
 Following this, Jez Butterworth's The Ferryman landed at the venue, and thereafter, Patti Lupone's Company.

-Right now, the theatre is hosting Girl from the North Country.
+Right now, the theatre is hosting Upstart Crow.
 Here’s a handy link to the seat availability and real time prices for different seats/dates for the show.

 Address: Shaftesbury Ave, Soho, London W1D 6AR, UK